 Due to the lack of information of the subsurface geology of the area, the extent of the available aquifers exposed on the surface is currently unknown.
 Aquifers present in the area may or may not be a continuous layer; several unconnected aquifers may be present at different depths.
-Still, groundwater is more likely to be found in the downstream portion of the catchment.
+However, the layered nature of sedimentary formations give evidence to continuous, multi-level aquifers that may be present in the catchment.

 FIGURE 2.7.
-GROUNDWATER RECHARGE POTENTIAL MAP OF THE ARAMAYWAN RIVER BASIN
+GROUNDWATER RECHARGE POTENTIAL MAP OF THE ARAMAYWAN 2 RIVER BASIN